Jones, Sun beat Wings 83-56 for 10th win in a row

 The Sun never trailed, used an 11-0 run to take a 25-8 lead late in the first quarter and led by as many as 33 points.

 January and Natisha Hiedeman had 13 points apiece for Connecticut and Jonquel Jones and DeWanna Bonner each scored 11.
-Jonquel Jones seven rebounds, five assists and three blocks.
+Jonquel Jones added seven rebounds, five assists and three blocks.